 The most surprising thing McNaboe learned is how widespread the problem of salt contamination is.
 The increases in groundwater salinity in the last thirty to fifty years are alarming.
 “As a society, we need to think about the long term problems caused by salt,” Luke states.
 “It’s an interesting conversation though, because no one wants to slip and fall either—we also need to consider safety.”

 The team found a strong correlation between the amount of road salt in the groundwater and the amount of radium in groundwater.
 It’s the first time this connection has been found in groundwater.
 In his PhD research, McNaboe is working to determine if the team’s findings are an anomaly and what is the risk for human exposure.
-His advisors in this work are Dietz, Gary Robbins, professor in the Department of Natural Resources and the Environment, and Meredith Metcalf, assistant professor the Department of Environmental Earth Science at Eastern Connecticut State University from Eastern Connecticut State University.
+His advisors in this work are Dietz, Gary Robbins, professor in the Department of Natural Resources and the Environment, and Meredith Metcalf, assistant professor the Department of Environmental Earth Science at Eastern Connecticut State University.

 “Research sites will be located statewide and include public water systems, private wells and monitoring wells from other groundwater projects,” says McNaboe says.
 “We are casting the net as widely as we can.”